kbwo/ddu-source-coc/README.md

-# ddu-source-coc-locations
+# ddu-source-coc

-coc.nvim location source for ddu.vim.
+coc.nvim source for ddu.vim.
-This source only supports coc-location now.
-Other feature like coc-symbols will be supported in the future.
+coc-locations and coc-symbols features are available.